alhanampi/pokemon-app/README.md

 # Pokemon app

 What it says.
-An app using the pokeapi to display all the pokemons, with infinite scroll, flipcard and a search function (ok, ok, several of those things still aren't there, give me time)
+An app using the pokeapi to display all the pokemons, with infinite scroll, flipcard, dark mode, and a search all pokemon function.

 ## How to start